 The result may be a bumpy surface where chunks of paint or lacquer are not fully thinned.

-This means for garage floors the paint will not be smoothly applied and you will need to add extra coats or scrap away the chunky areas and paint again.
+For garage floors, this means the paint will not be smoothly applied, and you will need to add extra coats or scrap away the chunky areas and paint again.

 That’s why using xylene has its advantages over other products that evaporate more quickly.